burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 [-1.04, -1.04, 0.17, 1.37, 0.17, -1.04, 1.37]
 $$

-You might think that second one is better describing the datset but that's only true when dealing with **only** the testing dataset.
+You might think that the second one is better describing the dataset but that's only true when dealing with **only** the testing dataset.

 That's why when building our model we have to execute it like that: